Our word comes from the Greek

 Christians like to claim that before this Pentecost, the Holy Spirit never

-But when you read the scriptures, you realize this is rubbish.
-The Holy Spirit’s power might have come and gone; same as it does nowadays.
+Of course I disagree with these Christians.
+When you read the scriptures, you can see the Holy Spirit’s power might have come and gone, same as it does nowadays.
 But the Holy Spirit himself didn’t leave.
 Becuase he doesn’t.

 What is different between the Old Testament times and today, is the Spirit didn’t indwell every believer;